danielyou0230/danielyou0230.github.io/_posts/2015-03-01-summary-delay-scheduling.md

 ---
 layout: post
-title: Summary - Delay Scheduling
+title: "Summary - Delay Scheduling: A Simple Technique for Achieving Locality and Fairness in Cluster Scheduling"
 comment: True
 ---